mitali-mathur/mitali-mathur.github.io/_posts/2023-08-09-first-year-resources.md

 Once I was in the prelims month period, I didn't add comments or note down the other attempts of solving questions on the Google Sheet.
 I just used it to navigate what to study - then I tried to be efficient and kept solving as many new and old questions as I could!

 ## Midterm/Final Exams Organizer
 <a href="https://docs.google.com/spreadsheets/d/1pYwW-Cp8iEbguizOo3REEN4q_uzYDdm04OrZ6_cSobU/edit?usp=sharing">This</a> is an example of a google sheet I used to study for midterm exams.
-I created a timeline for myself, and coordinated with a few people who wanted to do group studying to divide and conquer solving some past exams.
+2 weeks prior to exams, I created a timeline for myself, and coordinated with a few people who wanted to do group studying to divide and conquer solving some past exams.

 # Contents
 Jump to the other parts: